wizecore/graylog2-output-jdbc/README.md

 Graylog2 output plugin JDBC
 =============================

-Bufferizes and sends log to traditional RDMBS databases with the use of JDBC.
+Sends log to traditional RDMBS databases with the use of JDBC.

 ## How to build